resourceguru/api-docs/README.md

 ## Rate Limiting

-You can perform up to 25 requests per 10 second period on an account with one OAuth token.
+You can perform up to 25 requests per 10 second period on a registered application.
 If you exceed this limit, you'll get a 403 Rate Limit Exceeded response for subsequent requests.
 Check the Retry-After header to see how many seconds to wait before retrying the request.

 ## Response Codes